rtCamp/rtMedia/README.md

 * HTML5 Audio Tag Support (with fallback)
 * HTML5 Video Tag Support (with fallback)

-#### 4.4.3 ####
+#### 4.4.4 ####
-rtMedia 4.4.3, with the fix of pagination issue while searching in album.
-Also introducing filter to change the "alt" attribute value for photos in media gallery.
+rtMedia 4.4.4, with the fix of multiple media upload with mobile devices and media display issue with masonry setting when media width is set to zero.

 ## Sponsors ##